Spoorwegmuseum in Utrecht

 Opening Times: Tue-Sun 1000-1700.
 Closed Mon, except Dutch school holidays.

-A paid car parking facility at the museum (€7) is also available.
+A paid car parking facility at the museum (€7) is also available, although it fills quickly on busy days.